FredHutch/Oncoscape/DOCKER.md

 Docker runs natively on Linux so you won't have to install an enabling technology like Docker Machine or Boot2Docker as is required on Windows and Mac OS platforms.

 Docker requires a 64-bit version regardless and your kernel must be 3.10 at minimum.
-Linux distributions such as Ubunut 14.04+ and CentOS 7 are ready to run docker.
+Linux distributions such as Ubuntu 14.04+ and CentOS 7 are ready to run docker.
 To pull images from the the Docker Hub you'll need docker version 1.6 or higher.

 Docker can be installed using your distributions package manager.
 For example the following will install Docker 1.6 on Ubuntu 14.04: